jiayihu/chattina/README.md

 #Chattina

-An MVC Chat, built in Javascript for fun and learning.
-No JQuery dependency.
+An MVC Chat, built in native Javascript for fun and learning.
+No JQuery/MV* Framework dependency.